What is the interchange ++?

 How are these fees set?

-Scheme fees and Interchange fees are driven by variables such as the card level; platinum or commercial; by country of merchant and the issuer; merchant segment; transaction type (online payments / POS payments), and many more.
+Scheme fees and Interchange fees are driven by variables such as the card level; platinum or commercial; by country/region of merchant and the issuer; merchant segment; transaction type (online payments / POS payments), and many more.

 Acquirer fees are set by Adyen and determined by monthly card volume, starting at 0.60% per transaction.